IOC chief says seven-year rule not set in stone

 The two sports, hugely popular in Japan, missed the cut for inclusion in the 2020 and 2024 Games but the IOC session is set to discuss possible Charter changes in Sochi this week.

-"I personally would be very much in favour (of changing the rule)," said Bach.
+"I personally would be very much in favor (of changing the rule)," said Bach.
 "The seven-year rule is more or less obsolete.
-If the IOC, organising committees and international federations agree then the seven-year rule must not be applied.
+If the IOC, organizing committees and international federations agree then the seven-year rule must not be applied.

 "I hope there will be changes, I hope I will see some of these changes implemented in my (eight-year) term as president."